- How It Works

 All Lauder students are required to attain a superior rating on an OPI in their chosen Target Language in order to satisfy the language requirement.

-New for the Class of 2017, the Lauder curriculum uses regions and themes as building blocks for developing course content.
+Starting with the Class of 2017, the Lauder curriculum uses regions and themes as building blocks for developing course content.
 Students work with faculty advisors to build their course selections around a Program of Concentration.
 Bringing focus, coherence, and consistency to the overall MA curriculum is an emphasis on a set of themes that may change from year to year, such as:

 Natural resources: Energy, minerals, food, and water, especially in the context of a rapidly urbanizing world and the growth of the emerging economies